CLRX/CLRX-mirror/doc/GcnInstrsVop1.md

 Opcode VOP3A: 384 (0x180) for GCN 1.2
 Syntax: V_LOG_F16 VDST, SRC0
 Description: Approximate logarithm of base 2 from half floating point value SRC0, and store result to VDST.
 If SRC0 is negative then store -NaN to VDST.
-This instruction handle denormalized values regardless FLOAT MODE register setup.
 Operation:
 ```
 HALF F = ASHALF(SRC0)